The Future of Neuro Musculo Skeletal Health

 NEURO MUSCULAR FUNCTION TESTING (NMFT)

-Remember that Type III and Type IV nerve receptors respond to mechanical stimuli, and we can trigger them by applying manual manipulative therapy.
+Remember from your neurophysiology lectures, that certain receptors respond to mechanical stimuli, and we can trigger them by applying manual manipulative therapy.
 It seems to re-sit the sensory nerve receptor and concomitant inhibitory interneuron.
 Allowing the weakened muscle to regain immediate functionality (strength).
 Identifying the weakened muscle, by utilising NMFT, are we able to identify the reflex arc involved and thereby specifying the appropriate treatment necessary.

 NEUROLOGY